keenanhallas/keenanhallas/README.md

 ### About Me

 Hi there, I'm Keenan.
-I'm currently working on refreshing my dev skills after taking a long and winding path away from and now back to web dev.
+I'm currently working on refreshing my dev skills after taking a long and winding path away from and now back to full stack web development.
 Some day I'll be hirable, but until then I'll be here quietly studying & typing away.

 ### Skills currently in progress...
   • HTML/CSS